 5. PERSONAL DATA OF USERS

 5.1.
-In case where processing of personal data of users is required to fulfill the contractual obligations, the Publisher shall process them with obtaining of the prior consent of the user for processing.
+In case where processing of personal data by the Publisher is required to fulfill the contractual obligations, the Publisher shall process them with obtaining of the prior consent of the user for processing.

 5.2.
-Consent is to be collected for any action or set of actions performed with personal data, including collection, recording, systematization, accumulation, storage, clarification (update, change), extraction, use, transfer (distribution, provision, access), depersonalization, blocking, deletion, destruction of personal data, archiving of personal data.
-The consent is to be also collected for transfers of personal data by LeadGid to the providers of financial services.
+Unless otherwise specifically stated by the agreement with the Publisher, consent is to be collected for any action or set of actions performed with personal data, including collection, recording, systematization, accumulation, storage, clarification (update, change), extraction, use, transfer (distribution, provision, access), depersonalization, blocking, deletion, destruction of personal data, archiving of personal data.
+The consent is also to be collected for transfers of personal data by Us to the Advertisers or their appointed processors.

 5.3.
-The purpose of processing of personal data is based on the type of data and is as follows:
+The purpose of processing of personal data by Us is based on the type of data We collect via Our website. and is as follows:

-Partner (Webmaster) personal data – gathered on the partner registration page: https://leadgid.com/signup:
+Publisher’s personal data – gathered on the partner registration page: https://leadgid.com/es/signup:

 - First name;